Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Alex Verdugo (.121 batting average in his past 10 games), take on starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Thursday at 6:35 PM ET.
+The Boston Red Sox, including Alex Verdugo (.156 slugging percentage in past 10 games, including no home run), battle starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 7:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Rays.

 Sportsbook Promo Codes